The payment is encrypted and

-Witness the Bridge which served as inspiration for the film:
+Witness the bridge, which served as an inspiration for the film:

-Pay your respects to the prisoner of war at the War Cemetery and World War II Museum along with take a train ride on the DEATH railway line and a visiting to the Hellfire Pass and Muang Sing Historical Park, Khmer Stone Sanctuary from 11th century teaching you the legacy of the Khmer Empire.
+Pay your respects to the prisoners of war at the War Cemetery and World War II Museum, along with taking a train ride on the DEATH railway line and visiting the Hellfire Pass and Muang Sing Historical Park, the Khmer Stone Sanctuary from the 11th century, teaching you the legacy of the Khmer Empire.

 All are flexible to your Need